thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 The simple solution to this is to open the Control Puppet tab and click the runonce action.
 This will bring the node back to the desired state.

-To verify that Puppet has enforced the desired state, navigate to /etc/resolv.conf and see that the nameserver IP address is as specified in the Console.

 ###Slide 14
 In this course, we have shown you the key concepts to install and maintain the DNS module

-We hope that this brief introduction to NTP has shown you how easy it is to implement and verify DNS using Puppet.

 ###Slide 15